PIYUJIN/Prediction_of_integration_and_abolition_for_university/README.md

 ![conclusion_image](https://github.com/jeewonkimm2/Business_Analytics/blob/main/Visualization/map_image.png)
 #### Average university competitiveness by region in 2026
+The larger the size of the circle on the map, the higher the mean.
+You can check the area and figures according to the color on the right side of the map.

 ![conclusion_image](https://github.com/jeewonkimm2/Business_Analytics/blob/main/Visualization/pie_chart.png)
 #### Additional analysis of Jeju with the lowest average competitiveness and Incheon with the highest average competitiveness
+We analyzed Incheon with the highest average and Incheon with the lowest average in detail.
+While 65% of all universities in Jeju Island belong to the bottom 20% group, there were no universities belonging to the group in Incheon.
+Also, 74.2% of universities in Incheon are in the top 40% group.
+We think that the geographical disadvantage of Jeju has resulted in this.

 ![conclusion_image](https://github.com/jeewonkimm2/Business_Analytics/blob/main/Visualization/image.png)
 #### The list of universities with poor competency and the number of times selected for each year
+The departments on this list are in danger of being eliminated due to lack of competitiveness.
+In particular, in the case of Gyeongju University's_special physical education department, the risk of disappearing is very high, so it is recommended not to enter.